Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 More information at www.bcua.org

-The Paramus Farmers Market operates 2pm-7pm every Wednesday from May through October 17th at the North Parking Lot at Petruska Park.
+The Paramus Farmers market operates 12pm-6pm every Wednesday from May through October at the North parking lot at Petruska Park.
+Opening day for the 2020 season will be May 27th and ending on October 21st .

 Paramus Farmers Market Facebook for the latest updates, information, and special events.

 Roll up your sleeves and take part in making Paramus beautiful!
-Scheduled for 9am-12pm Saturday, September 29th, 2018.
-Rain day scheduled for Saturday October 6th, 2018.
+Scheduled for 9am-12pm Saturday, Late September ( Date To Be Determined ).
+Rain day scheduled for Saturday October ( Date To Be Determined ).
 Pride in Paramus Day is a cleanup event, and we are looking for groups and volunteers to participate.

 Contact the Paramus Environmental Commission if you or your group/organization is interested in details.

-Follow the Paramus Environmental Commission on Facebook for he latest updates.
+Follow the Paramus Environmental Commission on Facebook for the latest updates.

 Contact the Paramus Environmental Commission to be added to the agenda.